Devikshatri

 Devikshatri (fl.
 1603), was queen consort of Cambodia.
 She played an important role in politics as queen mother, and orchestrated the accession of two of her grandsons.

 She was the chief queen of king Paramaraja I and the mother of king Satha I. Her son was deposed by Preah Ram I in 1594, in the confusion following the Thai sack.
 Her grandson Barom Reachea II retook his father's throne in 1596.
 He was succeeded by his brother Barom Reachea III.

 When he died in 1600, queen Devikshatri supported her sixteen-year-old grandson, Nom, a third son of King Sattha, to ascend the throne.
 She convinced the officials and ministers and arranged for his succession as Kaev Hua I.

-In 1603, she withdrwe her support to the king.
+In 1603, she withdrew her support to the king.
 She consulted the oknha, and then successfully asked the Thai king to release her husband’s second son, Suriyobarna, as she considered him more worthy of the throne.
 Devikshatri: